silx-kit/silx-training/software_engineering/1_Project/index.rst

       * libraries are reuseable

    - Separate GUI from calculation:
-      *  Otherwise maintenance become a nightmare
+      *  Otherwise maintenance becomes a nightmare
       *  allows to change the front-end

-   - Define a licenses for your work.
+   - Define a license for your work.

 ----